SMRUCC/gcmodeller-developer/docs/source/API/T-LANS.SystemsBiology.Assembly.MetaCyc.File.DataFiles.Slots.Citation.md

  omitted, but if a value contains an evidence-code with no accompanying citation, the leading colon must be present.
 The square brackets are optional.

+>
+>  Examples:
+>    [123456] -- a PubMed or MEDLINE reference
+>    [SMITH95] -- a non-PubMed reference
+>    [123456:EV-IDA] -- an evidence code with associated PubMed reference
+>    [:EV-HINF] -- an evidence code with no associated reference
+>    [123456:EV-IGI:9876543:paley] -- a time- and user-stamped evidence code with associated reference
+>

 ### Methods

 #### ToString